ATR2025/hello-word/README.md

-# hello-word
+# hello-word operating systems
-This repository is for practicing the GitHub Flow
+This repository is for practicing the GitHub Flow operating systems